lukas-krecan/JsonUnit/README.md

     JsonAssert.whenIgnoringPaths("[*].b")
 );
 ```
-Please note, that if you use JsonPath, you should start the path to be ignored by `$.`
+Please note, that if you use JsonPath, you should start the path to be ignored by `$`
-Also note that `whenIgnoringPaths` method does not support full JsonPath syntax, only
+Also note that `whenIgnoringPaths` method supports full JsonPath syntax only in AssertJ API, all the other flavors support only
 exact path or array index placeholder as described above.

 ## <a name="regexp"></a>Regular expressions